Hong Kong Arts Development Council: Governance and administration

 In late 2012, the Council began a review and consultation of the process for election of its 10 'art-form' members, after criticism that the narrow base, which excluded both individual and commercial arts practitioners, was unrepresentative.
 As a result, the voter base for elections in late 2013 was expanded to 730 arts organisations and 1,492 individual arts workers.

 Chairmen

 Operations

 The Council receives annual funding of HK$87 million from the Home Affairs Bureau.

 In the year ended 31 March 2012, the ADC provided funding for the arts viz: HK$4.8 million of one-year grants, HK$20.4 million of two-year grants, HK$8.4 million of (two-year) multi-project grants, and HK$14.3 million of (one-year) project grants.

 The organisation has been criticised for lacking the executive power and resources to implement policies directly, despite its claim to 'coordinate policy and planning'.

-In 2013, the ADC awarded its first Critic's Prize but was promptly embroiled in controversy when the winner of the HK$50,000 award was found to have connections with at least two of the six judges.
+In 2013, the HKADC awarded its first Critic's Prize but was promptly embroiled in controversy when the winner of the HK$50,000 award was found to have connections with at least two of the six judges.
 The issue led to expanded criticism of the award, such as for its exclusion of English-language entries.

+In 2024, the HKADC pulled funding for the Hong Kong Drama Awards after supporting it for more than 20 years, accusing the show of deviating "from past practices" by inviting Wong Kei-kwan and Bao Choy at the 2023 show.
+HKADC member Kenneth Fok said that the funding was withdrawn to "reduce the risk of potentially breaching" the national security law.